hiber3d/game-template/README.md

 ## Getting started

+Unless you have used `git lfs` before, it needs to be initialized now:

+1. `git-lfs install`
+1. `git-lfs fetch`
+1. `git-lfs checkout`

-From the root of the project, run
+Next, from the root of the project, run

 1. `npm run compile` (See below for options)
 1. `npm install`